seut/readthedocs-buildout/README.rst

 Needed libs:
 ::
-   apt-get install libxml2-dev libxslt1-dev expat python-dev eventlib-dev
+   apt-get install libxml2-dev libxslt1-dev expat python-dev eventlib-dev python-virtualenv

 If you want readthedocs to generate PDF files (be ware, lots of dependencies!):
 ::